1300 088 065

 Read More: What Is Negative Gearing?
 Here’s a Simple Plain English Answer

-How do you keep your old home as an investment and rent it out?
+Keep your old home as an investment

 There are some benefits associated with keeping your home as an investment property and renting it out.